ikedam/protractor-screenshoter-plugin/README.md

 Default: `false`

+## addPrefixToTests

+If this flag is set to true, a prefix will be added to every test description with the `name` value presented on the `capabilities` object defined on the protractor configs.

+Default: `false`

 ## failTestOnErrorLog (Chrome only)

 Contains a set of configuration for console log.
 When browser console has errors of a certain log level (default:>900), the spec/test is marked failed along with log in the error report/stacktrace.